guilleasencio/rickandmortyapp/README.md

 ## Configuration
 You do not need to do anything more than open the `.xcworkspace` to open the project.
 Dependecies are automatically resolved thanks to SPM.

+## Deeplinking
+You can access Character details using deeplinking: `rickandmorty://character/{id}`.
+Example: `rickandmorty://character/3`

 ## Generate Mocks
 This project uses Sourcery for generating mocks for unit testing.